 When you’re talking the biggest cruise ship in the world, how big are you talking, exactly?

 With a gross tonnage of 228,081 and a length of 1,184.42 feet, Symphony of the Seas isn’t that much bigger than sister ships Harmony of the Seas, Oasis of the Seas and Allure of the Seas — but it’s much bigger than the mega-ships that you’ll find outside of the Royal Caribbean family.
+However, in 2022, sister ship Wonder of the Seas will become even larger at 236,857 gross tons.

 The next-biggest ship, ranking fifth in the world, is Costa Smeralda from Costa Cruises, which debuted in 2019 at 185,010 GT, a whopping near 50,000 GT less than Symphony of the Seas.